leonceda/SEBC/challenges/challenges.md

 ---
 <div style="page-break-after: always;"></div>

-# <center> Challenges - February 17, 2017 - Singapore, Singapore
+# <center> Challenges - January 26, 2018 - Palo Alto, CA

 * Overview
   * Build a CM-managed CDH cluster and secure it
 * Place your work in the `challenges/labs` folder
   * All text files require  Markdown (`.md`) extension and formatting
   * All screenshots must be in PNG format
-    * You will create your own files for the challenges
+  * You will create each required file yourself
-* You can consult with each other and research online
+* You may consult with each other and research online
-    * Submit only your own work!
+  * Submit only your own work
-* Update your GitHub repo often -- don't wait until the end!
+* Update GitHub often -- don't wait until the end
 * If you break your cluster, or your cluster breaks you:
   * Tell an instructor
-    * Review the work you have pushed to GitHub
+  * Push the work you have into GitHub
-    * Create a new Issue to describe what you think happened
+  * Create an Issue to describe what you think went wrong

 ---
 <div style="page-break-after: always;"></div>